 Oatmeal is a staple part of the human diet, commonly eaten for breakfast and used to bulk up foods.
-It is highly nutritious, rich in antioxidants, and is a filling food source that will sate your dog’s appetite.
+It is highly nutritious, rich in antioxidants, and is a filling food source that will save your dog’s appetite.

 The short answer is yes.
 Not only is it safe for dogs but it’s considered beneficial.
 However, as with most foods, there are some caveats to consider.